Skip to content

 Internal HDD

-• Type linux-install-hdd.sh
+• Type install-linux-hdd.sh or linux-install-hdd.sh

-• Type how much storage you want to use for the installation (check how much free space you have, don't fill up your drive as the PS4 won't report it!)
+• Type how much storage you want to use for the installation

 Hydrate yourself while you wait.
 It'll take a while.